Tilly-11/sql-data-warehouse-project/README.md

 ### Building the Data Warehouse (Data Engineering)

 ### Objective
-Develop modern data warehouse using sql server to consolidate sales data, enabling analytical reporting and informed decision-making.
+Develop a modern data warehouse using MySQL to consolidate sales data, enabling analytical reporting and informed decision-making.

 ### Specifications
 - **Data Sources** : Import data from two source systems(ERP and CRM) provided as CSV files.
-- **Data Quality** : Cleanse and resolve data quality issues prior to analysis.
+- **Data Quality** : Clean and resolve data quality issues before analysis.
-- **Integration**  : Combine both sources into a single, user-friendly data model designed for analytical queries.
+- **Integration**  : Combine both sources into a user-friendly data model for analytical queries.
-- **Scope**        : Focus on latest data only, historization of data is not required.
+- **Scope**        : Focus on the latest data only; historization of data is not required.
-- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics team.
+- **Documentation**: Provide clear data model documentation to support both business stakeholders and the analytics team.

 ---